 Group and individual visits to the EP

 Many visitors come to the Parliament in Brussels and Strasbourg in groups to see the plenary chamber and learn about Parliament’s proceedings.
 They are either invited by MEPs or come on their own.
-They are welcomed by Parliament staff, who give a talk on the work and role of the European Parliament, and they may meet with Members of Parliament.
+They are welcomed by Parliament staff, who give a talk on the work and role of the European Parliament, and they may meet with MEPs.
 In Strasbourg visitors outside sessions may book a guided tour through the highly symbolic Louise Weiss building, with or without multimedia guides.

-A limited number of people can visit on the express invitation of a MEP with sponsorship by the Parliament.
+A limited number of people can visit on the express invitation of an MEP with sponsorship by the Parliament.
 Such groups receive a subsidy which partially covers travel, accommodation costs and meals.
 (2 500 groups/year, approx. 80 000 visitors).

 Each MEP may invite up to 110 sponsored visitors a year, in groups of at least 10 visitors.
-Members can invite up to 5 groups per year to Strasbourg during the plenary sessions.
+Members can invite up to 5 groups per year to Strasbourg or Brussels during the plenary sessions.

 Applications and financial contributions are handled by European Parliament staff.
-The subsidy is paid by bank transfer, but a small part of the financial contribution (up to 40 EUR per visitor) can be paid to the leader of the group in order to have some ready cash on the day of the visit.
-The size of the subsidy is calculated on the basis of three factors that are multiplied with the number of visitors.
+The subsidy is paid by bank transfer, but a small part of the financial contribution (up to €40 per visitor) can be paid to the leader of the group in order to have some cash ready on the day of the visit.
+The size of the subsidy is calculated on the basis of three factors that are multiplied by the number of visitors.

 Travel cost: kilometre-based rate at €0.09 per km for the distance between the point of departure of the group and Brussels or Strasbourg, hotel costs in case of an overnight stay (€60) and meal expenses (€40).
 Only actual costs are reimbursed.

 Parliament organises annual open days in early May in Strasbourg and Brussels.
 In 2018, Strasbourg welcomed 9 000 visitors and Brussels 15 000.